sabegg2/sqlalchemy-challenge/README.md

 My updated files are in the regrade_submission folder.
 I have made changes based on the comments from the grader.
 Here are the major changes I made:

-(1) Rewrote the return logic for the /api/v1.0/'<start>'/'<end>' route to be more concise and easier to understand.
+(1) Rewrote the return logic for the /api/v1.0/'start'/'end' route to be more concise and easier to understand.
 I agree that my previous code was clunky and had some unnecessary steps.

-(2) Cleaned up inconsistent naming of variables in the climate.ipymb (actually, I do not believe there was any inconsistency, but I removed the commented out variables to avoid confusion, which makes everything seem more consistent).
+(2) Cleaned up inconsistent naming of variables in the climate.ipymb (actually, I do not believe there was any inconsistency, but I removed the commented out variables to avoid confusion, which I think is what was causing some appearance of inconsistency between cells).

 (3) Added more detail to README.md explaining the purpose of some routes and the analysis methods.